glanzel/pysx/README.md

   it must be in scope.

-To be able to import `.px`, the import hook must be registered first which can be done with `from pyjsx import auto_setup` (same as for the codec version).
+To be able to import `.px`, the import hook must be registered first which can be done with `import pyjsx.auto_setup` (same as for the codec version).
 This must occur before importing any other file containing JSX.

 ## Supported grammar